 In Ireland, we have an excellent national suicide prevention strategy in Connecting for Life.
 The programmes, actions and resources outlined within Connecting for Life, if implemented, would undoubtedly help to reduce deaths by suicide.

-The concern of 3Ts is that so many of the statutory services and resources required to back up this policy are simply not there.
+The concern of 3T's is that so many of the statutory services and resources required to back up this policy are simply not there.
 Where services exist, waiting times and waiting lists are unacceptably long.
-The impact of the global pandemic on Ireland's health system has escalated this issue at a time when the nation's mental health is most severely tested.
+The impact of the global pandemic on Ireland's health system is still being felt.
 Unfortunately, for someone in suicidal crisis and their family, a 6-month wait can be 6 months too late.
 Our A&Es are operating at an over-capacity, with demand far exceeding resources.
 People presenting to our A&E with self-harm or suicidal behaviours have a different set of requirements to those presenting with physical ailments, no matter how serious.
 Of those who present in our A&E with Self-Harm, 13% will leave before any treatment recommendations are made.
 This was borne out in our research with Trinity College referred to above and is not acceptable.
-It is gratifying for the 3Ts/TCD team to see our study findings have had an input into the development of national policies and practices around care of the person who presents to the ED with self-harm and suicidal behaviour.
+It is gratifying for the 3T's/TCD team to see our study findings have had an input into the development of national policies and practices around care of the person who presents to the ED with self-harm and suicidal behaviour.
 These recommendations now need to be resourced and implemented.